 Omega-3 fatty acids, commonly derived from salmon, herring, sardines, mackerel and anchovies, are generally the fish oils you want to supplement, as they are harder to obtain through dietary means and are very anti-inflammatory.
 The ratio between the three fatty acids is key.
 It should be in the range of 2:1to 4:1 omega-6 to omega-3.

 Omega-6 and 9 are commonly consumed in the diet as the typical North American diet tends to contain 14 to 25 times more omega-6 fatty acids than omega-3 fatty acids.
-Foods such as vegetables oils, meat, avocado, seeds, sunflower oil, canola oil, cashews and eggs all contain high amounts of omega-6 fatty acids.
+Foods such as vegetable oils, meat, avocado, seeds, sunflower oil, canola oil, cashews and eggs all contain high amounts of omega-6 fatty acids.

 Since the average diet provides plenty of omega-6 fatty acids, supplements are not usually necessary.

-The Mediterranean diet does a better job of balancing the ratio between omega-3 and omega-6 fatty acids, because it is based on whole grains, fresh fruits and vegetables, fish, olive oil, garlic and moderate wine consumption all high in omega-3 fatty acids.
+The Mediterranean diet does a better job of balancing the ratio between omega-3 and omega-6 fatty acids because it is based on whole grains, fresh fruits and vegetables, fish, olive oil, garlic and moderate wine consumption all high in omega-3 fatty acids.

 So what health conditions do omega-3 fatty acids treat?
-They benefit almost every condition.
-Omega-3s decrease inflammation, which is essentially the underlying cause of many diseases.

 Research studies have compared omega-3 fatty acids to antidepressants such as Effexor and have found people in the fish oil group fared better than those on conventional antidepressants.